How Can You Tell If A Propane Tank Is Empty Without A Gauge

 To Recap

-You can easily tell if a tank is empty or not weighing the tank or using water.
-But for safety, whenever working with propane tank, bare in mind that you should be careful.
+You can easily tell if a tank is empty or not by weighing the tank or using water.
+But for safety, whenever working with propane tank, bear in mind that you should be careful.

 Frequently Asked Questions